 Great African Seaforest, Habitat of Hope

-Travel back in time with us to The Great African Seaforest of 100 years ago.
-Take a big breath at the surface and swim down through moving clouds of colourful reef fishes: a big shoal of lightning-fast galjoen darts to our left and to our right a huge school of red stumpnose streams past in an endless river of red and white.
-A huge Red Steenbras as big as a human charges through the middle of them and on the bottom large sharks patrol the ledges.
-Those ledges are covered in huge algae-covered abalone – so many that you can’t see the rocks they are attached to.
-Drift a little lower and peer under the ledge to find an army of giant crustaceans: countless Cape Rock lobsters jostling for space in the overcrowded crack.
+Travel back in time with us to the Great African Seaforest of a century ago.
+Take a deep breath at the surface and descend through moving clouds of colourful reef fishes.
+To the left, a big shoal of lightning-fast Galjoen darts past; to the right, a huge school of Red stumpnose streams pass in an endless river of red and white.
+Cutting through the middle, a massive Red steenbras as big as a human charges forward, while large sharks patrol the ledges below.
+Those ledges are covered in huge algae-covered abalone – so many that you can’t see the rocks to which they are attached.
+Drift lower still and peer under a ledge to find an army of giant crustaceans: countless Cape rock lobsters jostling for space in the overcrowded crack.

 Global Kelp Forests Under Pressure